Cleveland Hall, London: Methodist mission

 The Girls' Club was a great success, but in the autumn of 1895 Mary and Emmeline Pethick left the mission to set up their own Espérance Club for girls.
 They wanted to escape from the mission's institutional constraints and to experiment with dance and drama.

 The last records of the West London Mission from Cleveland Hall date to 1916.

+From 1917 to 1929 the Hall housed a clothing factory (Chamberlain & Co.; later Chamberlain & Sons).